aliulug/SimpleWebApp/README.md

 SimpleWebApp
 =====================================
-A simple web application written in JavaScript and HTML.
+A simple web application framework written in JavaScript and HTML.

 It uses AngularJS, RequireJS, Bootstrap, jQuery (only core).
 Views and scripts are lazily loaded.
 Built on top of https://github.com/ifyio/angularjs-lazy-loading-with-requirejs